• Skip to primary navigation

 For more information about TED, consult the TED web site.

-For more information about UT Austin’s information technology policies, consult the Policies section of the Web site for the Chief Information Officer.
+For more information about UT Austin’s information technology policies, consult the Campus IT Policies section of the Web site for Enterprise Technology.

 Change Log